The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Basically, the history of bourbon starts here.
 The oldest continuously operating distillery in America — they got a medicinal waiver during Prohibition — was home to iconic distillers such as E.H.
 Taylor Jr, George T. Stagg, Albert B. Blanton, Orville Schupp and Elmer T. Lee.
 Buffalo Trace, the namesake brand, launched in 1999.
-There are a lot of sublabels here from the distillery, including something called … Pappy Van Winkle (more on this later).
+There are a lot of sub-labels here from the distillery, including Stagg, Sazerac, Eagle Rare and something called … Pappy Van Winkle (more on this later).

 Julian P. “Pappy” Van Winkle Sr. was the first of four generations of Van Winkle in the world of bourbon; today, Julian Van Winkle III serves as the caretaker for the mythologized brand.
 Their wheated bourbon (and a rye) is now under the umbrella of Buffalo Trace, but it’s still almost impossible to find.

 Drink: Whatever your friend is buying.
-That said, the Family Reserve 15 Year is exquisite, a wonderful balance between the caramel, spice and oak.
+That said, the Family Reserve 15 Year is exquisite, with a wonderful balance between caramel, spice and oak.